 To help you understand what a BID is, what the Kirkwall BID area is, and what the Kirkwall BID delivers please see the frequently asked questions below:

 Will my new business be included in the BID?

 Following research, consultation and an official ballot in 2013, the Kirkwall BID was formally set up.
 If your business is within the BID Boundary Area, your business will be part of the Kirkwall BID regardless of your business sector.

 How is the BID funded?

-The BID projects are funded from a BID levy and Orkney Islands Council also match fund a significant proportion of the levy for the 5 year period.
-This funding is in addition to the OIC share of the BID levy.
+The BID projects are funded from a BID levy.
 The BID will also seek other external funds from a variety of sources.

 Who pays the levy?

-A BID levy is an equal and fair way of funding additional projects and services, which OIC are not obliged to provide.
+A BID levy is an equal and fair way of funding additional projects and services.
 Through our research process, businesses have indicated they would like to improve their trading environment and a BID offers the opportunity to make these positive changes.

 The occupier of the property (the eligible person liable to pay the non-domestic rate) is liable to pay the levy, but should the occupier vacate, then the responsibility will fall back to the property owner, until such time as a new occupier takes over.
 If an occupier vacates a property, rebates for the outstanding unoccupied period will be given.